How to Take a Snapshot in AWS: Creating an Instance Snapshot

 Snapshots are great when using infrastructure as code, and you can create a persistent EBS volume, snapshot the data and then use the snapshot to create another volume when using auto-scaling groups.

-How to create a snapshot in the AWS console
+How Do You Create a Snapshot in the AWS Console?

 Step 1 – Log Into the AWS Console and Open EC2